 AXA Group Remuneration policy became applicable to all AXA Group companies, including AMF, and their employees as of January 1, 2016.
-AMF's Board approved Remuneration Policy is aligned in all key respects with AXA Group's, and was approved by the Company's Board of Directors in December 2018.
+AMF's Board approved Remuneration Policy is aligned in all key respects with AXA Group's, and was last reviewed and approved by the Company's Board of Directors in April 2021.